symfony-cmf/symfony-cmf-docs/tutorials/handling-multilang-documents.rst

 Handling Multilang Documents
 ============================
-The goal of the tutorial / short introduction...
+The goal of the tutorial is to describe all the steps that are needed to be taken to use mulitlang documents as clearly as possible.

-Something you need to read first: :ref:`phpcr-odm-multilang-config`
+Something you need to read first: :ref:`coming soon`

 Make fields translatable